opencastsoftware/govuk-frontend-freemarker/README.md

 This repository contains [Apache FreeMarker](https://freemarker.apache.org/) templates for the [GOV.UK Design System](https://design-system.service.gov.uk/) components.

-At present this repository is tracking version 4.x of the [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend) library, but work is ongoing to translate version 5.x of GOV.UK Frontend.
+At present this repository is tracking the last two major versions of the [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend) library.

 ## Installation